 To eliminate the use of nitrogen in food packaging, we need to change two things:

-- The materials we use to package products (and also to make this industry-wide).
+- The materials we use to package products (and make this industry-wide).

-These challenges involve those in the industry and its consumers — which makes getting rid of nitrogen in food packaging a long-term challenge.
+These challenges involve those in the industry and its consumers, making eliminating nitrogen in food packaging a long-term challenge.

-Since adding gas to packaging was first made popular by our obsession with packaged foods, consumers have the power to reverse the process by changing their buying habits.
+Adding nitrogen gas to packaging was first made popular by our obsession with pre-packed foods, but now consumers have the power to reverse the trend by changing their buying habits.

-With the recent rise of veganism, we’ve already seen the masses turn to diet as a key way to be more environmental.
-The same people should understand that eating packaged goods can have an equally disastrous effect on the planet (despite a lack of meat).
+With the recent rise of veganism, we’ve already seen the masses turn to diet as a key way to be more environmentally friendly.

-Each time you open a packet of crisps, dried fruits or nuts in a similar container, you’re releasing nitrogen into the environment without knowing it.
-Just like carbon emissions that most environmental activists are familiar with, this action pollutes the air, compromising the vital source of oxygen.
+Each time you open a packet of crisps, dried fruits or nuts in a similar container, you’re releasing nitrogen into the environment.
+Just like carbon emissions, this action pollutes the air, compromising our source of oxygen.
 Plastic packets are also hard to recycle and threaten wildlife and sealife, as they take years to decompose.

-Although packaged products like these might be marketed as healthy, desirable sources of food, it’s key to remember looks can be deceiving.
-Often, products altered by gas will be starved of oxygen, meaning they only appear to be fresh because of the fake environment they are housed in.
-Do you really want to eat oxygen-deficient carbs with an unusually high gas content?
+Although packaged products like these might be marketed as desirable, it’s key to remember looks can be deceiving.
+Often, products altered by gas will be starved of oxygen, meaning they only appear to be fresh.

-If you feel passionate about keeping the earth’s air free from pollution, you should curb your crisp addiction and opt for foods are either without packaging or in a natural casing.
-Snacks like fresh fruit and nuts in a biodegradable or compostable pot.
+And if you feel passionate about keeping the earth’s air free from pollution, curb your crisp habit.
+Opt for foods without packaging or in natural packaging, like fresh fruits and nuts in a biodegradable or compostable pot.
 It’s time to start being kinder to your health and the planet.

-Ready to discover gas-free alternatives?
-Browse our sustainable product range and say goodbye to needless air pollution.
+Browse our sustainable product range and say goodbye to needless nitrogen air pollution.